Weird Science

 Polish version is here

 NGC 4631, known as the Whale Galaxy, is an impressive barred spiral galaxy located in the constellation Canes Venatici.
-Its shape, resembling a whale swimming in the cosmic ocean, has earned it its name.
-Discovered on March 20, 1787, by William Herschel, it lies approximately 25–30 million light-years from Earth and spans about 140,000 light-years, making it slightly larger than the Milky Way.
-The galaxy is viewed almost exactly edge-on from Earth, which allows for detailed studies of its structure and properties.
+Its shape, reminiscent of a whale swimming through the cosmic ocean, earned it its name.
+Discovered on March 20, 1787, by William Herschel, it lies approximately 25 to 30 million light years from Earth and spans about 140,000 light years, making it slightly larger than the Milky Way.
+The galaxy is viewed almost exactly edge-on from Earth, which allows for detailed studies of its structure and physical properties.

 At the core of NGC 4631 lies a prominent starburst region, an area of intense star formation.
-This vigorous stellar activity is evident in the emission of ionized hydrogen and interstellar dust heated by the newly formed stars.
-The most massive stars in these regions undergo rapid hydrogen fusion, quickly exhausting their fuel before ultimately exploding as supernovae.
+This vigorous stellar activity is evident in the emission of ionized hydrogen and interstellar dust heated by newly formed stars.
+The most massive of these stars undergo rapid hydrogen fusion, quickly exhausting their fuel before ultimately ending their lives as supernovae.

-Although no supernovae have been directly observed in NGC 4631, on January 29, 2021, a luminous red nova (LRN) designated AT 2021biy was discovered, with an apparent magnitude of 18.1m.
-LRNe are rare astronomical events thought to result from a stellar merger in a binary system.
-AT 2021biy was monitored photometrically and spectroscopically, revealing spectral evolution characteristic of this class of objects.
+Although no supernovae have been directly observed in NGC 4631, a luminous red nova (LRN) designated AT 2021biy was discovered on January 29, 2021, with an apparent magnitude of 18.1m.
+LRNe are rare astronomical events believed to result from the merger of two stars in a binary system.
+AT 2021biy was monitored both photometrically and spectroscopically, revealing spectral evolution characteristic of this class of objects.

 Observations